On the Gromov-Hausdorff limits of Tori with Ricci conditions: Introduction

 \section{Introduction}

 In \cite{bruenabersemola1}, Bru\`e-Naber-Semola proved that for a sequence of Riemannian manifolds with bounded diameter and sectional curvature lower bound, if they are all homeomorphic to a torus, then its Gromov-Hausdorff limit is a topological torus, which answers a question of Petrunin \cite{Zamora2} in the affirmative.
-They then pose the following open question about sequences of torus satisfying a lower bound on the Ricci curvature:
+They then pose the following open question about sequences of torus satisfying a lower bound on the Ricci curvature.
+Note that Petrunin also posed this question \cite{Zamora3}.

-\begin{question}[{\cite[Question 1.2]{bruenabersemola1}}] Let $(M^n_i, g_i) \xrightarrow{GH} (X^k,d_X)$ satisfy ${\rm Ric}_{g_i} \ge -(n-1)$ and $ {\rm diam} (M_i ,g_i ) \le D $, where $D>0$ is a constant independent of $i$, and $k$ is the rectifiable dimension of $X$.
+\begin{question}[\cite{bruenabersemola1, Zamora3}] Let $(M^n_i, g_i) \xrightarrow{GH} (X^k,d_X)$ satisfy ${\rm Ric}_{g_i} \ge -(n-1)$ and $ {\rm diam} (M_i ,g_i ) \le D $, where $D>0$ is a constant independent of $i$, and $k$ is the rectifiable dimension of $X$.
 Assume that $M^n_i$ are all homeomorphic to tori $T^n$.
 Is $X^k$ homeomorphic to $T^k$? \end{question}

 Based on the topological stability of non-collapsed sequence of three-dimensional manifolds \cite{Simon}, Bru\`e-Naber-Semola gives an affirmative answer to the above question when $n = 3$.

 But in general, the answer to Question \ref{question} is negative when $k\geq 4$.
 The following result is our main theorem in this paper.